the-braveknight/SwiftyNetworking/README.md

     }
 }
 ```
-In such cases, the `accept` variable will also be `.json` by default.
-You can alternatively provide your own implementation of the **parse(_:)** function as well as `accept` variable and override these default implementations.
+You can still provide your own implementation of these functions override this default implementation.

 ### An Example Endpoint
 This is an example endpoint with `GET` method to parse requests from [Agify.io](https://agify.io/ "Agify.io") API.